Structure: Two Semesters

 Day 2-4: Bangkok

 Arrival to Bangkok, Thailand.
-Highlights include orientation, Bangkok walking city tour, tour of Wat Po, Reclining Buddha, Jim Thompson House.
+Highlights include orientation city tour, Grand Palace Bangkok, tour of Wat Po, Reclining Buddha, Jim Thompson House.
 Plus, day trip to Ayuthaya and tour of Bang Pa-In Palace

-Regional flight to Ho Chi Minh City, Vietnam.
-Highlights include city tour and Cu Chi tunnels
+Overland travel by bus from Phnom Penh, Cambodia to Ho Chi Minh City, Vietnam.
+Highlights include city tour, tour of Cu Chi Tunnels, and Cultural Exchange Day with Saigon HotPots Vietnamese students

 Regional flight to Hanoi, Vietnam.
-Highlights include city tour of Hanoi and surrounding area
+Highlights include city tour of Hanoi.
+Plus, a day trip to Ninh Binh Province for tour

 Travel overland to Halong Bay, Vietnam for overnight boat cruise with lunch, dinner, and breakfast provided

 Return to Hanoi, Vietnam.
-Experience Cultural Exchange Day with Vietnamese university students
+Experience Cultural Exchange Day with e-Buddies Vietnamese university students

 Regional flight to Siem Reap, Cambodia.
-While being based in Siem Reap, FIU Honors students will be completing service learning by developing lesson plans and teaching Cambodian college students the English language at the local Teacher Training College.
+While being based in Siem Reap, FIU Honors students will be completing service learning.
+The majority will be developing lesson plans and teaching Cambodian college students the English language at the local Teacher Training College; however, pre-med students may have the option to work with Cambodian medical professionals in a local clinic.
 Each day, FIU Honors students will meet their students to prepare them to become better English teachers and speakers.
-Additionally, there will be tours and visits to Landmine Clearing Project, Angkor Crafts School, and primary and secondary schools.
-Students will also complete World Children's Day activities
+Additionally, there will be tours and visits to Landmine Clearing Project and Angkor Crafts School, and tours of local students' homes.
+Plus, a day trip to Koulen Mountain Park

 Regional flight back to Bangkok, Thailand.
 Overnight stay at hotel in Bangkok.
 End of program